TechDufus/TravLang/CONTRIBUTING.md

 ## Contribution

-Modifying the sources is far from the only way to contribute to the OCaml distribution.
+Modifying the sources is far from the only way to contribute to the travlang distribution.
 Bug reports (in particular when they come with a reproducible example), simple typos or clarifications in the documentation also help, and help evaluating and integrating existing change proposals also help.
 Providing good answers on the discussion forums, or asking the good questions that highlight deficiencies in existing documentations, also help.

-There are also many valuable ways to contribute to the wider OCaml ecosystem that do not involve changes to the OCaml distribution.
+There are also many valuable ways to contribute to the wider travlang ecosystem that do not involve changes to the travlang distribution.

-The rest of the document is concerned with the form of change proposals against the OCaml distribution.
+The rest of the document is concerned with the form of change proposals against the travlang distribution.
 (Code changes, but also improvement to documentation or implementation comments, which are valuable changes on their own.)

 ## Workflow

-All changes to the OCaml distribution need to be processed through the GitHub Pull Request (PR) system.
-In order to propose a change, a contributor thus needs to have a GitHub account, fork the ocaml/ocaml repository, create a branch for the proposal on their fork and submit it as a Pull Request on the upstream repository.
+All changes to the travlang distribution need to be processed through the GitHub Pull Request (PR) system.
+In order to propose a change, a contributor thus needs to have a GitHub account, fork the travlang/travlang repository, create a branch for the proposal on their fork and submit it as a Pull Request on the upstream repository.
 (If you are not yet familiar with GitHub, don't worry, all these steps are actually quite